You likely know some of the most common uses for propane, like its use for barbecue grills, patio heaters, or home heat.

 Golf cart heaters

 People with long driveways use golf carts to get their mail, and those with a lot of land on their property use them to visit different locations.
-You’ve also surely seen them used on movie sets in behind-the-scenes footage, too.
+You’ve also likely seen them used on movie sets in behind-the-scenes footage.

 When it’s chilly outside, rolling out in the golf cart can create wind that will make you shiver even more — unless you have a propane golf cart heater.

 Most models of propane-powered golf cart heaters are designed to fit in a standard cup holder and are attached to small, one-pound propane tanks!
-Because propane heats any device so quickly, these heaters provide instant relief to anyone riding in a golf cart in lower-than-ideal temperatures, whatever that means to you.
+Because propane heats any device so quickly, these heaters provide instant relief to anyone riding in a golf cart in lower-than-ideal temperatures.
 (Your friend who’s always cold will probably really appreciate it.)

 Living off the grid